 Keep It Simple

-Try to keep the conversation as simple as possible.
+Language interpretation services should be simple and so should the conversations.
 Avoid using jargon when possible so that the interpreter and patient understand you better.
 This will aid in better communication with the patient.

 Make Sure Only One Person Speaks at a Time

 Avoid interrupting while the patient is speaking.
 The interpreter will have difficulty keeping up with everything if both parties are speaking at once.
 If the patient interrupts, let the interpreter interpret what he or she said and then continue where you left off.

 Common Pitfalls of Language Interpretation Services in Health Care Facilities